-Cart Abandonment messages are typically a retailer's best-performing email campaign, as they bring in the highest amount of total email revenue and target the highest level of customer intent-to-buy.
+Cart Abandonment messages are typically among a retailer's best-performing email campaign, as they bring in the highest amount of total email revenue and target the highest level of customer intent-to-buy.
 Cart Abandonment campaigns are a tried and true money maker, but you must be strategic in your execution in order to beat the benchmarks.
-Below are the current benchmarks.

 Leverage Social Proof: Use ratings and reviews to help shoppers make purchase decisions.
 Showing your customer their abandoned cart items, along with positive feedback from real people about those same products will make them more likely to pull the trigger and feel confident about their purchases.
 This is also a great tactic for encouraging a purchase without utilizing incentives and discounts.